AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-device-code-clients.md

 <a id="opIdDeviceCodeClients_Create a Device Code Client"></a>

-Create an device code flow client.
+Create a device code flow client.
 No secret will be generated for this client.

 <h3>Request</h3>